itskharina/Rock-Paper-Scissors/README.md

-A Rock, Paper, Scissors website as part of TOP
+Created a Rock, Paper, Scissors game as part of The Odin Project